-LaunchBox is the priciest option when it comes to Android frontends — there is a free version that is limited to 100 games, but a lifetime license costs $25.
+LaunchBox is the priciest option when it comes to Android frontends — there is a free version that is limited to 100 games, but a lifetime license costs a whopping $40.
 Thankfully, this license can be used on multiple devices, so you will be able to use it on any Android device going forward.

 DIG is a free emulator frontend that is one of the easiest to set up.
 It will find your games on the device and organize them into their own sections.
 You can use a number of different themes for the frontend, but my favorite is this one here, called Alek-a-Like.
 This frontend has a fair amount of customization options, it runs pretty quickly, but doesn’t feel as polished as something like LaunchBox.